MartV0/personal-site/content/posts/variable_sized_on_stack.md

 The above example is somewhat oversimplified, how it is actually done in practice is quite different.
-So lets have a look at how an actual compiler, compiles this simple c program:
+So let's have a look at how an actual compiler, compiles this simple c program:
 ```C
 #include <stdio.h>